walterfreeman/phy211/syllabus.md

 ### Course Activities

+<a id="recitations"></a>
 #### Recitations

-Twice a week, you will have discussion sections led by one of your TA's, assisted by a few dozen students from previous years of Physics 211.
-These discussion sections are the most crucial part of this class, since it's there that you will do the hard and crucial work of practicing the skills you learn.
+Twice a week, you will have discussion sections led by one of your TA's, assisted by a few dozen students from previous years of Physics 211. *These discussion sections are the most crucial part of this class*, since it's there that you will do the hard and crucial work of practicing the skills you learn.
 Physics takes practice.
-It's not something you learn from a lecture;
+It's not something you only learn from a lecture;
 it's something you practice with a coach.
 In recitations, you'll practice your skills in groups of three -- learning from your peers, teaching them, and asking questions of the numerous guides that are there to help you.

 Recitation attendance and participation are graded.
 Before each in-class exam, you'll take a practice group exam in recitation with your group.
 These practice exams are graded as well.
-A further set of guidelines (incorporated into this syllabus) for recitation, and the homework you'll submit during them, are at <recitation/recitation-guidelines.html>.#### Readings
+A further set of guidelines (incorporated into this syllabus) for recitation, and the homework you'll submit during them, may be found at <a href="https://walterfreeman.github.io/phy211/recitation-guidelines.html">https://walterfreeman.github.io/phy211/recitation-guidelines.html</a>.

-It's important that you read the text in class to get a more in-depth perspective on the material.
-I encourage you to read the assigned sections on the [calendar](./calendar.html) ahead of time, as that way the presentation of the material in class will serve as reinforcement and enrichment rather than be the first time you see something.
+<a id="lectures"></a>

-#### Class Meetings
+#### Lectures

 In the auditorium, we will alternate between presentation and practice.
 I will first introduce you to the new ideas we are studying, asking questions and getting your answers using colored cards.
 (These take the place of clickers.)
 If you have done the reading ahead of class, these presentations will serve as review and enrichment.
 Questions during the presentation are encouraged and welcome!
 I will also demonstrate for you the analytic processes involved in solving problems.
 I may also distribute short tutorials for you to work in class, or ask you to answer short questions on note cards and pass them in at the end of the class.